Clean Technology Sector

-Clean Tech spans many industrial sectors and represents a wide range of manufacturing processes, services and products.
-All of these comprise what is known as the Clean Technology sector.
-Consumer products produced in the Clean Tech sector provide greater value to the consumer at a lower environmental cost.
-Each industrial sector will likely express its own set of environmental performance objectives.
-If these objectives are significantly greater than previous processes, or if the product or service represents a significant improvement over previous production methods, then these products would likely qualify for reference in the Clean Tech sector.
+Clean tech crosses many industrial sectors and represents a wide range of manufacturing processes, services and products.
+All of these make up what is known as the clean technology sector.
+Consumer products produced in this sector provide greater value to the customer at a lower environmental cost.
+Each industrial sector will convey its own set of environmental performance objectives.
+If these are significantly greater than previous processes, or if the product or service represents a significant improvement over previous production methods, then these products would likely qualify for reference in the Clean Tech sector.

 For example, clean tech in the electric utility industry can include a technology that allows utilities to purchase or re-sell more electrical power from renewable sources.
 This would include grid scale batteries and system controllers, as well as the software that allows the integrated units to capture and deliver electrical energy generated from renewable sources as well.
 This means that the solar or wind units would be considered in the clean tech industry as well as the batteries, controllers and associated software.

 Impacts of clean tech contributions to industry

 The clean tech industry in the state of Washington employs nearly 90,000 workers and is backed by more than a billion dollars in venture capital.
 These companies are supported by world-class research institutions including the Pacific Northwest National Laboratory, the University of Washington and Washington State University.

 These companies are poised to make a significant contribution to the worldwide demand for cleaner industrial processes.
 Important trade and industry organizations include the Washington Clean Technology Alliance, Washington Technology Industry Association and Northwest Energy Efficiency Council.